The Internet of Things

 Driven by the Internet, the real and virtual worlds continue to grow together to form an Internet of Things. ” (Federal Ministry of Education and Research) With all the opportunities of the 4-0 industry, the dangers must not be ignored: data protection must be adapted to the new challenges.

 After the mechanization of steam and hydropower, the mass production by assembly line and electrical energy and the digitization through the use of electronics and IT, industry 4.0 represents the next milestone in the changing industry.

-2011 as a high-tech strategy of the Federal Government for the first time, the future vision since autumn 2013 runs as a platform "Industry 4.0" in the joint project of the German business associations BITKOM, VDMA and ZVEI on.
+Brought to the public for the first time in 2011 as a high-tech strategy by the federal government, the vision of the future has continued since autumn 2013 as a “Industry 4.0” platform in the joint project of the German business associations BITKOM, VDMA and ZVEI.